 Some argue that when boys are consistently shown as inept, or when men in commercials are shown as bumbling, that’s actually evidence of sexism against boys and men.

 The truth is, this gendered maturity formula in storytelling is terrible for girls and women.
 Despite many who conflate ‘girl power’ with equality, gender equality in fiction will only happen when we see just as many flawed and weak female characters as there are flawed and weak male characters.
 The reason it’s safe to depict male characters as bumbling is because we get to see a good number of boys and men in charge of their own destinies — making plans, existing in their own right, growing (or diminishing, in tragedies) as people.

 In order for main characters to undergo full character arcs, they need to be the stars of the story.
 However.
 In order to grow, you must start out as bumbling or naive or lacking in some way.
-There needs to be a range of change.
+There needs to be a scope of change.
 Female characters need their very own Character Arcs.
 This character arc, this movement from not knowing to knowing, is the main necessary requirement for ‘hero’.
 Otherwise you’re just a supporting character.

 This cultural narrative ties into at least three conceptualisations that are salient to a cognitive study of growth in adolescent literature.
 First, the cultural narrative that women are more mature than men is predicated on the false assumption that women [are] already mature as a result of their ostensibly maternal nature.
 That is, since girls will presumably become mothers and care-givers, they are supposed to somehow automatically — almost magically — mature in order to nurture others.